vicm1/GCC/Documents/Labs/PythonStrings/commands.md

 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

 8
-# Assign `url` to a specific URL
+//Assign `url` to a specific URL
 ​
 url = "https://exampleURL1.com"
 ​
-# Extract the protocol of `url` along with the syntax following it, display the result
+//Extract the protocol of `url` along with the syntax following it, display the result ​ print(url[0:8])
-​
-print(url[0:8])
 ​